UTNuclearRoboticsPublic/standalone_collision_check/README.md

 ur_topic_name: If using a Universal Robot, publish on this topic to halt robot motion.

 test_with_cube: If true, spawn a virtual collision object for testing.
+Turn on the "Planning scene" plugin to see this cube in RViz.

 test_with_random_joints: Continuously check the collision state with random joint values.
-This almost ensures a collision state will occur, so it's a good way to test the collision logic.
+This almost ensures a collision state will occur quickly, so it's a good way to test the collision logic.

 # Tips
 You can add "padding" around the robot by increasing the scale of the stl files in the URDF, then rerunning moveit_setup_assistant.